 Note that a U-shaped distribution can be symmetric even though it is inverted compared to the normal distribution.

 For our example data, height has a skewness of 0.11.
 This value is close to zero, signifying that these data have a symmetric distribution.
-However, weight has a kurtosis of 1.05, which indicates it is right-skewed.
+However, weight has a skewness of 1.05, which indicates it is right-skewed.

 The relative locations of the mean and median and these distribution properties paint a consistent picture of these two variables.
 For the height data, the mean and median are nearly equal, and kurtosis and skewness are both virtually zero.
 These measures collectively imply that the heights follow a symmetric distribution consistent with the normal distribution.